 - Pronouns should not be used.
 When referring to a person the name of the person should be used on every occasion. - Questions should be simple and contain only one matter.
-There should be no compound questions. - There should be no leading questions.
-Children find it difficult to disagree with an adult and may agree even though that would not be correct.
+There should be no compound questions.

 74 Criminal Procedure Rules 2015, rule 3(11)d.